donejs/donejs/docs/guide.md

 ### Creating a restaurant list element

-The restaurant list will contain more functionality which is why we will split it into separate files for the template and the component logic.
-All files are put together into their own folder so that components can be easily re-used and tested individually.
-In `pmo/restaurant/list/list.js`:
+The restaurant list will contain more functionality, which is why we will split it into separate files for the template and the component logic.
+All files are put together in the component's own folder so that they can be easily re-used and tested.
+Put the following content in `pmo/restaurant/list/list.js`:

 ```js
 import Component from 'can/component/';